zacharybaca/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+/* DOM stand for Document Object Model.
+Basically, it's a virtual representation of the webpage that you are viewing.*/

 2. What is an event?

+/* An event in JavaScript is where a user clicks, keypresses, or does some other action that causes some of the content on the webpage to change.*/

 3. What is an event listener?

+/* An event listener in JavaScript is a method that basically listens/watches for an user interaction on a particular element on a webpage.*/

 4. Why would we convert a NodeList into an Array?

+/* Someone might want to convert a NodeList into an Array to take advantage of the available methods that Arrays have to offer. */

 5. What is a component?

+/* A component is a block of reusable code that can be used in multiple places in an application. */

 ### Git Set up